oconnor663/jacko.io/iterator_invalidation.md

 Thoughts

 - Python lets you do the for loop
+  - Sort of.
+Both Java and Python throw errors if you dick with a map.
 - Rust doesn't
 - the reason is that Rust points to interior memory
+  - ALSO because function safety is entirely signature-based.
 - GC'd languages try to avoid defining ownership, but that means that interior memory can't be exposed.
   - Is this really true?
 I could take something out of foo.bar, and then foo